How To Measure

 · Measure diagonally from corner to corner.

-· Should the difference between the two diagonals be greater than 6mm, Fact fit L or recessed Z Frame fits is highly recommended.
+· If the difference between the two diagonals is greater than 6mm, a Face Fit L Frame or Recessed Z Frame is highly recommended.

 2.1 Measuring recessed (in) L and Z Frame fit